toxxy/eac_framework/README.md

 gridView = new EAC_Framework.eac_dataGridView(ref dataGridView1);
 gridView.fillGridFromSqlSelect("YOUR QUERY HERE",ref connection);
 ```
-note: dataGridView1 is your object in C#
+Note: dataGridView1 is your object in C#
+Note2: Table can be empty like ""
 # Methods

 ## setAutoInsert(bool)